Bangladesh–India relations: Relationship with interim government (2024–2026)

-On January 1, 2025, an interview of the Bangladesh Army Chief Waker-Uz-Zaman with Prothom Alo English hinted at a positive outlook towards India.
+On 1 January 2025, an interview of the Bangladesh Army Chief Waker-Uz-Zaman with Prothom Alo English hinted at a positive outlook towards India.
 General Waker emphasized the importance of a balanced and mutually beneficial relationship between Bangladesh and India.
 He acknowledged both countries' dependence on each other, with India playing a significant role in trade, work, and medical services.
 Waker stressed the need for fairness and equality in their interactions, ensuring Bangladeshis didn't feel dominated, preserving national interests while fostering good relations.
 The relationship was described as a "give and take".
 When questioned on security cooperation, the general stated that Bangladesh would not do anything that goes against India's strategic interests and expected India to reciprocate.

-On the same day, Bangladesh Foreign Affairs Adviser Md Touhid Hossain mentioned that Bangladesh's ties with India would "extend beyond a single issue" and assured that maintaining good relations with India was among the priorities in 2025.
+On the same day, Bangladesh Foreign Affairs Adviser Md.
+Touhid Hossain mentioned that Bangladesh's ties with India would "extend beyond a single issue" and assured that maintaining good relations with India was among the priorities in 2025.

-On 4 April 2025, Chief Adviser of Bangladeshi Interim government Muhammad Yunus and Prime Minister of India Narendra Modi met each other for the first time since the resignation of Hasina in August 2024.
-Both leaders engaged in a bilateral meeting in the sideline of 6th BIMSTEC summit in Bangkok.
-Amongst the discussed topics, were extradition of Hasina, border killings, Ganges and Teesta River water sharing, persecution of Hindu minorities in Bangladesh, and provocative statements made from the both sides.
-Press Secretary of Bangladeshi CA Shafiqul Alam described the meeting as "constructive, productive, and fruitful".
-In the meeting, Yunus also gifted a picture of Modi honouring him in 102th Indian Science Congress in 2015.
-Bangladesh's largest opposition Bangladesh Nationalist Party (BNP) welcomed the meeting, with its General Secretary Mirza Fakhrul Islam Alamgir calling it calling it a "ray of great hope".
+On 4 April 2025, Yunus and Modi met each other for the first time since the resignation of Hasina in August 2024.
+Both leaders engaged in a bilateral meeting on the sidelines of the 6th BIMSTEC summit in Bangkok.
+Amongst the discussed topics, were the extradition of Hasina, border killings, Ganges and Teesta River water sharing, persecution of Hindu minorities in Bangladesh, and provocative statements made from both sides.
+Press Secretary Shafiqul Alam described the meeting as "constructive, productive, and fruitful".
+In the meeting, Yunus also gifted a picture of Modi honouring him in the 102nd Indian Science Congress in 2015.
+Bangladesh's largest opposition party, the Bangladesh Nationalist Party (BNP), welcomed the meeting, with its General Secretary Mirza Fakhrul Islam Alamgir calling it a "ray of great hope".